 Related Reading: 13 Things You Need to Know about the Nima Sensor

 If you like to top your baked potato with the cheese sauce, you’re in luck because the cheese sauce is gluten-free too, and so is the sour cream and bacon toppings too.
 (See my Nima Sensor tests below.)

-And for dessert, you can enjoy the famous Wendy’s Frosty (both chocolate and vanilla Frosty’s are gluten-free – thank goodness Wendy’s didn’t screw that up!).
+Finally, for dessert, you can enjoy the famous Wendy’s Frosty (both chocolate and vanilla Frosty’s are gluten-free – thank goodness!).
 You can see below what the Nima Sensor said when I tested the Frosty for gluten.

 A Word about Wendy’s French Fries

 Now for the bad news.
 Besides not being able to eat grilled chicken atop your salad, you also can’t eat the French fries at Wendy’s.
 I know, I know, this is terrible news, right?